Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Results

 Among off-platform referrers, social media platforms stand out as playing an especially important role in referring people to alternative and extremist channel videos.
 Participants are disproportionately more likely to reach alternative channel videos via mainstream social media sites and to reach extremist channel videos via alternative social media sites compared with videos from other types of channels.
-For instance, about 1 in every 6 (17\%) extremist channel video views were preceded by a visit to an alternative social media site.
-This difference may be the result of the content moderation policies of mainstream social media platforms, which are more likely to moderate extremist posts promoting such videos than platforms like Gab and 4chan that attract extremist users due to their lax content policies.
+For instance, 9.3\% of extremist channel video views were preceded by a visit to an alternative social media site despite their limited reach.
+Platforms like Gab and 4chan may attract extremist users in part due to their lax content moderation policies.
+These results supplement those from \citet{hosseinmardi2020evaluating}, who found that alternative and extreme news websites generated many of the off-platform referrals to the corresponding types of videos on YouTube.